 In furtherance of this scheme, in 2013 Fathi Yusuf also created and requested Waleed Hamed sign an annual corporate filing that showed $4.5 million due as a mortgage and loan and not money due to the Shareholders as had been reported for the prior 13 years.
 He also inserted his family members as the directors on the document, which he signed and proffered to Hamed.
 See Exhibit 11.

-Indeed, the Fathi Yusuf and the other Defendants were wrongfully attempting to hide the fact that Fathi Yusuf was the real plaintiff in interest – and that Manal Yousef had not personally contacted counsel in the USVI to represent her alleged interests.
+Indeed, the Fathi Yusuf and the other Defendants were wrongfully attempting to hide the fact that Fathi Yusuf and his family members were trying to steal the Land.

-To further this Plan, Fathi Yusuf retained USVI counsel to represent him “acting” as Manal Yousef -- and then represented to the USVI Court that Manal Yousef had retained USVI counsel, when she had not in fact done so.
-He did not disclose that the suit was actually being brought by him, that he was the true party in interest, or the existence of the wrongfully undisclosed power of attorney.
+To further this Plan, Fathi Yusuf provided Manal Yousef and Isam Yousuf with funds to pay USVI counsel to represent the interests of the conspiracy..

-Notwithstanding all of these facts being disclosed to Yusuf, he has not recanted any of his false statements or filings -- and continues to pursue his Plan to steal the real property at Diamond Keturah from Sixteen Plus without any payment to the company or its shareholders, as he continues to try to divert all such funds through Manal Yousef, which funds he will then take back for himself with a share to Defendants for their assistance.
+Notwithstanding all of these facts being disclosed to Yusuf and the St. Martin Defendants, they have not recanted any of his false statements or filings -- and continue to pursue their Hidden Plan to steal the Land, the real property at Diamond Keturah, from Sixteen Plus without any payment to the company or its shareholders, as they continue to try to divert all such funds through Manal Yousef.

+The original complaint was file by Hamed on October 21, 2016.

 COUNT I - CICO

 Plaintiffs repeat and reallege all preceding paragraphs, which are incorporated herein by reference.